Over 80 posts unfilled in mental health services for children and adolescents

-A staggering 82 posts remain unfilled across community mental health services that cater for children and adolescents with severe mental health disorders, including suicidal youngsters.
+A staggering 82 posts remain unfilled across community mental health services that cater for children and adolescents with severe mental health disorders, including suicidal youngsters, Catherine Shanahan.

 The difficulties in staffing the HSE’s Child and Adolescent Mental Health services (CAMHs) are not confined to the community — yesterday the Irish Examiner reported that an emergency out-of-hours, on-call CAMHs at hospital emergency departments in Cork has been suspended due to chronic staffing problems.